nouhii/enpython/README.md

-# enpython
+# EnPython
-A module that extends Python by adding things like sorting algortihms, etc.
+A module that extends Python by adding things like sorting algortihms, converters, etc.

 # How to use
 Move the downloaded file to the same directory your python program is in.
 Then, in your program, add "import enpython" at the top.